william-Cross12/University-folder/README.md

 # University-folder
 university stuff

 week 1: Started programming concepts module and learning how to use java went through the lecture slides and then completed the week 1 exercises.
+7 Hours

 week 2
 week 3